-Amy Winzer, Program & Operations Coordinator
+Amy Winzer, Program & Communications Coordinator

 Amy has seven years’ experience in farming, environmental education, nonprofit administration and communications, and program management.
 She has worked on several sustainable farms in California and managed a variety of small-scale, diversified production and educational gardens.
 Her passion for agriculture took root while earning her B.S. at UC Berkeley as she contributed to agricultural research and coordinated a comprehensive urban garden internship program for more than 60 UCB students.